natac13/My-Projects/BlackJack/README_blackjack.md

 deck from beginning to the end minus the yellow_card.
 I wonder if this makes it any faster.
 Not that I think it matters since it will only happen once, at the start of the game.

+So far the game is working I need to find a way to turn the 3 nested if statements about the comphand being smaller then 17, into a while loop somehow.
+Taking a break though right now.